 In February 2023, we announced that we acquired the noncontrolling interests in Kinnjiu previously held by the Series A investors for \$24.0 million, using a combination of \$9.1 million in cash and 2.2 million shares of common stock of Kinnate.
-We retain Kinnjiu's cash, intellectual property and other assets, including key personnel and its legal entity structure.
+We retain Kinnjiu's cash, intellectual property, other assets and its legal entity structure.
+We have separated from all Kinnjiu employees.